buildingSMART/IFC4.3.x-development/code/README.md

 Foo | Description of foo
 Bar | Description of bar

-Table XYZ - A table of things
+Table XYZ - A table of things.
 ```

 Similar to figures, tables can also be annotated with an arbitrary code of your